ashwinassysh/ashwinassyshac.github.io/content/authors/admin/_index.md

     date_end: 2018-11-10
     summary: |
       Client: QATAR Based Oil and Gas Company – Offshore
       Project: $5M Greenfield transformation project comprising a team of 40consultants from 4 countries.
-Partnered with the client in migrating its ITinfrastructure from Oracle to SAP in 10 months.
+Partnered with the client in migrating it's IT infrastructure from Oracle to SAP in 10 months.
       - Transitioned SRM and SLC module through end-user training sessions,resulting in milestone sign-off to go-live in production.
       - Identified as a key resource in succession planning.
       - Developed test environment and documentation using user case stories andrequirements.